zqwirp/the-c-programming-language/01-an-introduction/README.md

 ## Variables and Arithmetic Expressions

-Write a program that prints a table of Fahrenheit temperatures and their Celsius equivalents. [link](print_temperature.c)
+Write a program that prints a table of Fahrenheit temperatures and their Celsius equivalents. [print_temperature.c](print_temperature.c)

 ## Symbolic Constants